 210 Talbert Hall Buffalo, NY 14260

-To maintain your F-1 status while on a 24-Month OPT STEM Extension, you must satisfy all of the following requirements:
+To maintain your F-1 status while on an OPT STEM Extension, you must satisfy all of the following requirements:

 Maintain full-time employment